Why are dogs scared of fireworks? - GudFur Ltd

 Why are dogs scared of fireworks?

-The noise of fireworks makes many pets see them as a threat which in turn causes them to become anxious.
-Not all dogs are the same and, in some dogs, their genetic predisposition can cause them to be sensitive to sounds.
-Breeds that are commonly sensitive to sounds include German Shepherds, Collies, and Golden Retrievers but other dogs may gradually begin to show signs of sound sensitivity that worsen over time.
-Examples of loud noises that can cause anxiety in your dog are thunder, fireworks and even the vacuum cleaner.
+The noise of fireworks makes many pets see them as a threat, which in turn causes them to become anxious.
+Not all dogs are the same, and in some dogs, their genetic predisposition can cause them to be sensitive to sounds.
+Breeds that are commonly sensitive to sounds include German Shepherds, Collies, and Golden Retrievers, but other dogs may gradually begin to show signs of sound sensitivity that worsen over time.
+Examples of loud noises that can cause anxiety in your dog are thunder, fireworks, and even the vacuum cleaner.
+It is natural for dogs to be afraid of loud noises, but some dogs have no problem with the sight and sound of fireworks if they have been desensitised.
+The most common causes of noise phobia in dogs are fireworks and thunderstorms.

-If these strategies do not work, the next step is to discuss your dog’s wellbeing with your vet.
+If these strategies do not work, the next step is to discuss your dog’s well-being with your vet.
 Not all pets are afraid of fireworks, but it is important to remember your dog will take cues from you.
-So make an effort to keep your dog calm, but remember to remain calm yourself.
+So, make an effort to keep your dog calm, but remember to remain calm yourself.

 Back to blog